Diffraction topography: Basic principle of topography

-When the beam hits the crystalline sample, Bragg diffraction occurs, i.e. the incident wave is reflected by the atoms on certain lattice planes of the sample, on condition that it hits those planes at the right Bragg angle.
+When the beam hits the crystalline sample, Bragg diffraction occurs, i.e. the incident wave is reflected by the atoms on certain lattice planes of the sample, if it hits those planes at the right Bragg angle.

 Diffraction from sample can take place either in reflection geometry (Bragg case), with the beam entering and leaving through the same surface, or in transmission geometry (Laue case).

 Diffraction gives rise to a diffracted beam, which will leave the sample and propagate along a direction differing from the incident direction by the scattering angle $2 \theta_B$.

-The cross section of the diffracted beam may or may not be identical to the one of the incident beam.
+The cross section of the diffracted beam may or may not be identical to that of the incident beam.
 In the case of strongly asymmetric reflections, the beam size (in the diffraction plane) is considerably expanded or compressed, with expansion occurring if the incidence angle is much smaller than the exit angle, and vice versa.
-Independently of this beam expansion, the relation of sample size to image size is given by the exit angle alone: The apparent lateral size of sample features parallel to the exit surface is downscaled in the image by the projection effect of the exit angle.
+Independently of this beam expansion, the relation of sample size to image size is given by the exit angle alone: The apparent lateral size of the sample features parallel to the exit surface is downscaled in the image by the projection effect of the exit angle.